BISOBuilder/BISO-Playbook/README.md

 - What is the vulnerability exposure by business unit and severity?
 - How is remediation tracking against service level agreements?
 - Do any mitigating controls need to be put in place to reduce a specific vulnerability risk in the short term?
+- Is there a design pattern we can follow to address a particular vulnerability?

 2. Risk and Control Assessments
 - What is the likelihood and consequence of a threat?